SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/opentelemetry/windows-json-opentelemetry.md

 You can skip this section if you have already set up the logs collection through [Windows](/docs/integrations/hosts-operating-systems/opentelemetry/windows-opentelemetry/).
 Additional collection is not required as the logs used by this app are already ingested into Sumo Logic.
 :::

-As part of data collection setup and app installation, you can select the App from **App Catalog** and click on **Install App**.
-Follow the steps below.
+As part of data collection setup and app installation, you can select the **PCI Compliance for Windows JSON - OpenTelemetry** app from the **App Catalog** and click on **Install App**.
+Follow the steps below to configure the collection.

 ### Step 1: Set up Collector